davidateeyore/ArduPSU/README.md

 Update 9:
 the unit is still working quite well, have enough bits for another one but a PCB for the PSU internals apart from the display Arduino is on the cards!

+Update 10:
+The voltmeter works OK, but the current detector is not quite right, needs calibrating for a linear current reading..